ibm-cloud-docs/event-notifications/en-cli.md

 {: #event-notifications-template-update-cli-options}

 `--instance-id` (string)
-:   Unique identifier for IBM Cloud Event Notifications instance.
+:   The unique identifier for the {{site.data.keyword.cloud_notm}} {{site.data.keyword.en_short}} instance.
 Required.

     The maximum length is `256` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]/`.

 `--id` (string)
-:   Unique identifier for Template.
+:   The unique identifier for the template.
 Required.

     The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}/`.

 `--name` (string)
-:   Template name.
+:   The updated template name.

     The maximum length is `255` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-zA-Z 0-9-_\/.?:'";,+=!#@$%^&*() ]*/`.

 `--description` (string)
-:   Template description.
+:   The updated template description.

     The maximum length is `255` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-zA-Z 0-9-_\/.?:'";,+=!#@$%^&*() ]*/`.

 `--params` ([`TemplateConfig`](#event-notifications-template-examples))
-:   Payload describing a template configuration.
+:   The updated template parameters.
+See [template parameters](#event-notifications-template-examples).

     This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--params=@path/to/file.json`.